-During the past year, planning and implementation for several initiatives have advanced:
+During the last three months, planning and implementation for several initiatives have advanced:

-ALA has launched a new Policy Corps to expand our ability to advocate on key policy issues on behalf of the library community.
+ALA is launching a new Policy Corps to expand our ability to advocate on key policy issues on behalf of the library community.
 Participants will focus on issues for which deep and sustained knowledge are necessary and on skills needed to be effective in targeted policy advocacy work.
 This may include testifying before legislative committees, meeting with legislative leaders and their staffs, being interviewed by the national media, participating in national forums, and working with policy partners.
-The first cohort of participants has been selected and has been working for the past six months.
+The first cohort of participants has been selected and will begin its work at Midwinter in Denver.
 The working group includes representatives from the ALA presidential advisory committee, OITP, AASL, ACRL, PLA, and United for Libraries.
 All of these units have invested in the pilot programs.
 Sub-groups were formed to work on selection, curriculum and assessment.
-We will be developing the plan of action for the second year of the Policy Corps.
 An additional idea in development as part of the Washington Office's strategic plan is to expand the number of ALA advocates working in congressional districts across the US.
 These local advocates can demonstrate to Senators and Representatives the positive impact of federal support for libraries and the importance of information policies that support equitable access to information.

 I have proposed that we organize a process to review the ALA governance/member organizational structures and systems.
 There is a need to revitalize ALA's organizational effectiveness and agility as a 21st century professional association.
 This process of review must incorporate the perspectives, interests and contributions of a wide variety of stakeholders and affiliated groups.
 It must be mission-driven and embrace our core values.
 It must focus on member development and engagement, and on encompassing the complexity of voices that enrich ALA.
-The idea of a constitutional convention and a comprehensive review over a 12-18 month period with wide participation and input was discussed at the midwinter meeting in Denver including a planning session by members of Council.
-The process and structure of this review is progressing, including the appointment of the task force and the identification of a consultant.
+The idea of a constitutional convention and a comprehensive review over a 12-18 month period with wide participation and input will be discussed at the Midwinter Meeting in Denver including a planning session by members of Council.

 I have proposed the establishment of the ALA Library Disaster Relief Fund, a collaborative initiative among the Association, the book publishers, and vendors serving libraries.
 The recent natural disasters in Mexico, the southern U.S. and the Caribbean demonstrate the catastrophic consequences, damage, loss of life, disrupted infrastructure, and economic devastation that can results.
 The Fund would raise resources and materials, and channel support to libraries and archives to help them recover from disasters, repair facilities, restore and replace damaged collections, technology and telecommunications, and rebuild community programs.
-The idea of this Fund was discussed at the Executive Board, and will be followed by a working group knowledgeable and connected with the needs of the communities needing support.
-This working group will be convened after Annual Conference.
+The idea of this Fund was discussed at the Executive Board meetings on October 26-29, and will be followed by a working group knowledgeable and connected with the needs of the communities needing support.
+This working group will be convened after the Midwinter Meeting.

-The President's Program at Midwinter in Denver on February 11 focused on: Are Libraries Neutral?
+The President's Program at Midwinter in Denver on February 11 will focus on: Are Libraries Neutral?
 Have They Ever Been?
 Should They Be?
 A formal debate, commentary, and conversation on libraries as neutral organizations and library staff as neutral individuals.
 Can libraries be neutral as part of societies and systems that are not neutral?
 Are libraries through their processes, practices, collections, services and technologies able to be neutral?
 Can libraries be both neutral and a force for good?
 Planning also proceeds on the speakers and programs for the annual conference in New Orleans.